 From late 2005 to the beginning of 2006, James and his friend, Ben Fogle, completed The Race Across the Atlantic, where they placed first.
 The experience was documented in the BBC show Through Hell and High Water.
 James and Ben wrote a book about the race, The Crossing: Conquering the Atlantic in the World’s Toughest Rowing Race.

 Only two years later in 2008, James paired up with Ben Fogle again, this time alongside Dr Ed Coats, to take part in the gruelling Amundsen Omega3 South Pole Race, which they successfully completed.
 This adventure was broadcast as ‘On Thin Ice’ on the BBC in 5 x 1 hour, prime-time Sunday night programmes.
 Again, James wrote about this experience in his book, Race to the Pole.

 In 2010 he completed the Marathon des Sables, which consists of the completing the equivalent of six marathons in six days.

 He then went on to complete the Yukon Arctic Ultra, cycling over 430 miles in the race across the frozen Alaskan countryside.

-Subsequently, he turned his attentions to a new challenge, James Cracknell Takes on America – racing to cycle, run, row and swim from LA to New York in record time.
-It was during this trip that James suffered a near fatal accident after being struck from behind by a truck while cycling through Arizona.
+In 2010, Cracknell attempted to cross America by cycling, running, rowing and swimming from LA to New York in record time.
+It was during this trip that James suffered a near-fatal accident after being struck from behind by a truck while cycling through Arizona.

-When not crossing oceans and continents, James Cracknell is in demand as an entertaining corporate, motivational and after dinner speaker.
+When not crossing oceans and continents, James Cracknell is in demand as a motivational speaker.

 - Overcoming Setbacks